 So what are the benefits of EDH over traditional data consolidation?
 Let’s have a closer look.

 Easy connection of new data sources.
 Contrary to DW that lacks flexibility, modern EDH can connect multiple systems on the fly, integrating diverse data types.

 Up-to-date data.
 Outdated data can be an issue with a DW, but EDH overcomes it, presenting fresh data ready for analysis right after capturing it.

 Tools.
 EDH offers powerful tools for processing and analyzing data.

-An EDH can be integrated with a DW or a data lake to streamline data processing and deal with the common challenges these architectures face.
+An EDH can be integrated with a DW and/or a data lake to streamline data processing and deal with the common challenges these architectures face.

 Now that we know what data engineering is concerned with, let’s delve into the role that specializes in creating software solutions around big data – a data engineer.

 Juan De Dios Santos, a data engineer himself, defines this role in the following way: “In a multidisciplinary team that includes data scientists, BI engineers, and data engineers, the role of the data engineer is mostly to ensure the quality and availability of the data.”
 He also adds that a data engineer might collaborate with the others at the time of implementing or designing a data-related feature (or product) such an A/B test, the deployment of a machine learning model, and the refinement of an existing data source.

 We have a separate article explaining the role, responsibilities, and skills of a data engineer, so here we’ll only briefly recap.